|

 trend.
 This is done, just as other traditional indicators have done in

 the past, by utilizing multiple moving averages.
+Convergence and

 Divergence are common uses of the TRIX indicator.
 Adding the trigger